Back to services

 • Reduced challenging behaviours including aggression, self-harm or inappropriate behaviours

-• Greater parental confident in behaviour support and strategy use
+• Greater parental confidence in behaviour support and strategy use

 • Better emotional literacy and regulation skills, leading to fewer emotional outbursts